Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Bard.md

 **Triggering Roll:** Natural 16+ if the escalation die is 5+; otherwise natural 20

-**Effect:** A nearby ally can heal using a recovery, and three nearby allies gain a +3d6 damage bonus to their next damage roll this battle.
+**Effect:** A nearby ally can heal using a recovery, and three nearby allies gain a +`dice: 3d6` damage bonus to their next damage roll this battle.

 **Champion Feat**